KassieZ/doris/docs/en/docs/data-operate/update-delete/delete-manual.md

 ## More Help

-For more detailed syntax used by **delete**, see the [delete](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/DELETE.md) command manual, You can also enter `HELP DELETE` in the Mysql client command line to get more help information
+For more detailed syntax used by **delete**, see the [delete](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/DELETE.md) command manual, You can also enter `HELP DELETE` in the Mysql client command line to get more help informationd